Asymptotic robustness of entanglement in noisy quantum networks and graph connectivity: Edge-connectivity and AGME

 \subsection{Large edge-connectivity implies AGME}

-We begin recalling the following estimate on the diameter of a graph (see \cite[Theorem~1]{erdos}).\footnote{The mentioned theorem in \cite{erdos} proves the first estimate; we include the second trivial estimate since it is enough for our purposes and simplifies expressions that will appear later.} \begin{theorem} For a connected graph $G$ with $\delta_{\mathrm{min}}(G)\geq 2$ one has
+We begin recalling the following estimate on the diameter of a graph in terms of its order and minimal degree (see \cite[Theorem~1]{erdos}).\footnote{The mentioned theorem in \cite{erdos} proves the first estimate; we include the second trivial estimate since it is enough for our purposes and simplifies expressions that will appear later.} \begin{theorem} For a connected graph $G$ with $\delta_{\mathrm{min}}(G)\geq 2$ one has

 \end{theorem}

 \begin{proposition} If $\cG=(G_n)_{n\in\N}$ is a graph sequence such that $\lambda(G_n)\in\Omega(|G_n|)$, then $\cG$ is AGME. \end{proposition} \begin{proof} By hypothesis, we know that there exists a constant $c>0$ and a natural number $n_0$ such that for every $n\geq n_0$ we have $\lambda(G_n)\geq c|G_n|$ and we can assume that $c\in (0,1)$.
 Now, given $n\geq n_0$ and $u, v\in V$ with $u\neq v$, we will show that there are at least $\lfloor c^2|G_n|/6\rfloor$ edge-disjoint paths between the vertices $u$ and $v$ with length at most $9/(3c-c^2)$.
 In this case, we can apply Proposition~\ref{prop:sufficientASGME} to conclude the proof.